chriscerie/campus-maps/README.md

 You are now done!
 Congratulations for sticking through to the end of the tutorial.
 Come to my office hours (Monday 4-5 PM PST) if you have any questions more related to the starter code / Google Authentication.
 For questions about general React and Heroku, I'm sure that anyone on the **awesome** teaching team would be happy to answer them.

-# General Setup and Tips
+# React Tips

 The application is setup with Google Authentication, Private and Public Routing (how you change the url), and some basic HTML CSS page layouts.
 The application also includes some npm libraries located in package-lock.json called "prettier" and "react-bootstrap." <a href="https://prettier.io/">Prettier </a> is a code formatter, which you can use with the command "npm run format". <a href="https://react-bootstrap.github.io/">React-Bootstrap</a> is a frontend library used to setup some components like the nav bar for example.
+Another npm library that I'd **really** recommend is called "Material-UI" which is developed by Google.
+This isn't added into this repo but is very easy to setup :)

 In App.js, we can see how the routing takes place.
 The most important lines of the file is on lines 51-59.
 Everything else can be blackboxed for the most part.
 We have a switch tag with routes to a "Home", "Profile", and "404 Page Not Found" page.
 "Home" is a public route, meaning you don't have to login to view the information.
 "Profile" is a private page where you do have to log in to view the information.
 In both the "Home" and "Profile" pages, we have a layout which takes a parameter of "user" which is used to load the page.